stellar-deprecated/stellar-wallet-js-sdk/README.md

 #### `util.generateTotpUri`

-Generates Totp uri based on your key.
+Generates Totp uri based on user's key.
 You can encode it as a QR code and show to a user.

 ```js